DerwenAI/ERKG/README.md

 The code is simple to download and easy to follow, and presented so you can try it with your own data.
+Overall, this tutorial take about 35 minutes total to run.

 ![Before and After](article/before_after.png)